Cooperari/cooperari/GettingStarted.md

 This is not a user guide (future work) though.
 As such, it does *NOT* explain:
 * how Coooperari works conceptually - check the [PPPPJ'14 paper](papers/pppj14.pdf)
 * any of the provided examples in detail - read the source code, they are relatively simple.
-* ... or any aspect of how the Cooperari API is employed in the examples; read the provided Javadoc documentation, available in the release (`doc/javadoc`) or also [online](http://cooperari.org/javadoc)).
-An "User Guide" is future work!
+* API details.
+For that read the provided Javadoc documentation, available in the release (`doc/javadoc`) or also [online](http://cooperari.org/javadoc).

 ## Installation